Effective: 15th December 2023Archived versions

 We may convert Personal Data into anonymous data, that is data which can no longer be linked with identifiable individuals, for example by aggregation of data about multiple individuals.
 We may create aggregated, de-identified or anonymized data from the Personal Data we collect, including by removing information that makes the data personally identifiable to a particular user.

-We may use such anonymous data and share it with third parties for our lawful business purposes, including to analyze, build and improve the Service and promote our business, provided that the data remains anonymous.
+We may use such anonymous data and share it with third parties for our lawful business purposes, including to analyze, build and improve the Service and other future products and services, and promote our business, provided that the data remains anonymous.
 We do not delete anonymous data on any particular timetable.
 You may assume that we could keep it indefinitely.

 4. Tracking tools, advertising and your rights to opt-out